FabricMC/fabric-docs/develop/commands/creating-commands.md

 * `CommandDispatcher<ServerCommandSource> dispatcher` - Used to register, parse and execute commands. `S`  is the type of command source the command dispatcher supports.
-* `CommandRegistryAccess registryAccess` - Provides an abstraction to registries which may be passed to certain command argument methods
+* `CommandRegistryAccess registryAccess` - Provides an abstraction to registries that may be passed to certain command argument methods
 * `CommandManager.RegistrationEnvironment environment` - Identifies the type of server the commands are being registered on.